- Home

 The degree to which a result or output changes in response to small changes in its inputs, parameters, or assumptions.

-Why is Sensitivity (Meta) important?
+What is the Sensitivity (Meta) formula?

 Prerequisites